christopheraue/christopheraue.net/design/_posts/2014-02-16-physical-size-of-css-units-on-smartphones-tablets.md

 ---
 title: 'Physical Size of CSS Units On Smartphones, Tablets & Co'
-summary: The size of a website in physical units like centimeters or inches does not only differ between smartphones, tables and desktop monitors.
+summary: The size of a website in physical units like centimeters or inches does not only differ between smartphones, tablets and desktop monitors.
 It also differs within these categories.
-To guarantee usability, elements should have the same physical size within a display category.
-This article explores in which bounds that is the case.
+Ideally, this should not be the case to guarantee a consistent usability across devices.
+Let's see how noticeable these size differences are.
 redirect_from: /2014/02/16/physical-size-of-css-units-on-smartphones-tablets
 ---